Using Light to Treat Alzheimer's Disease

 The technique was tested on drosophilae or fruit flies, which were produced to model Alzheimer on invertebrates.
 The research showed that symptoms of Alzheimer's disease in the fruit flies such as damage on synapse and muscle, neuronal apoptosis, degradation in motility, and decreased longevity were alleviated.
 Treatments with light provide additional benefits: less medication is needed than other drug treatments, and there are fewer side effects.
 When developed, photodynamic therapy will be used widely for this reason.

-“This work has significance as it was the first case to use light and photosensitizers to stop deposits of beta-amyloids.
+Professor Park said, “This work has significance as it was the first case to use light and photosensitizers to stop deposits of beta-amyloids.
 We plan to carry the research further by testing compatibility with other organic and inorganic photosensitizers and by changing the subject of photodynamic therapy to vertebrate such as mice.”

 Picture 1 – Deposits of Beta-Amyloid in Fruit Flies Stopped by Using Porphyrin and Blue LED Lights